BrunoBernardino/counter/README.md

 make start # starts the app
-make pretty # prettifies the code make test # runs linting and tests make deploy # deploys to beta.counter.brn.sh (requires `now` to be installed globally) make deploy/prod # promotes beta to prod at counter.brn.sh (requires `now` to be installed globally)
+make pretty # prettifies the code make test # runs linting and tests make deploy # deploys to beta.counter.brn.sh (requires `vercel` to be installed globally) make deploy/prod # promotes beta to prod at counter.brn.sh (requires `vercel` to be installed globally)
 ```

 ### Some tech acknowledgments: